FREQUENTLY ASKED QUESTIONS

 When should a lawyer be consulted?

-Immediately.
-If you desire fair compensation, you need to act quickly.
+Immediately!
+A great law firm like WOODS & THOMPSON, P.A. will cost you nothing.
+In fact if you desire fair compensation, you need to act quickly.
 There is a real danger your rights will be prejudiced if you don’t consult a lawyer right away.
 A lawyer may want to interview witnesses, take photos and gather other important investigative evidence immediately after the accident.
 Remember that insurance companies are giant corporations.
 They have professional investigators, lawyers and adjusters working to protect their interests.
 It is an unfair advantage for them to take on your claim if you do not have a quality personal injury lawyer looking out for your best interests.
 You really need to have WOODS & THOMPSON, P.A. law firm protecting your rights.

 How do I pay for a lawyer?